 In 1988, she established Jenny Pruitt & Associates and furthered her indelible mark on the Buckhead real estate community.
 The company, founded along with her husband, Bob, specialized in the Buckhead market and its upscale residences.
 Founded ahead of a recession, Pruitt said the company continued to grow despite its inauspicious start.
 It continued to be a top firm in Atlanta real estate market with annual sales of over $1.5 billion with six metro Atlanta offices.

-Pruitt then founded Atlanta Fine Homes- Sotheby’s International Realty in 2007, chosen by Sotheby’s International Realty Affiliates, Inc. as its exclusive Atlanta affiliate, with business partner and son-in-law David Boehmig.
+Pruitt founded Atlanta Fine Homes- Sotheby’s International Realty in 2007, chosen by Sotheby’s International Realty Affiliates, Inc. as its exclusive Atlanta affiliate, with business partner and son-in-law David Boehmig.
 Atlanta Fine Homes has nearly 600 sales associates in four offices in metro Atlanta.
 According to the company’s website, it is the metro’s top brokerage with $3.7 billion in annual sales.

 Pruitt earned a bevy of awards throughout her career.
 Pruitt was selected as an E.A.
 Isakson Award recipient for “upholding the highest standards of integrity and professionalism,” the Sally Washburn Lifetime Achievement Award, Georgia Small Business Person of the Year and Realtor of the Year.
 She was also inducted into the Business Hall of Fame at Georgia State University, the YWCA Academy of Women Achievers, and Junior Achievement Hall of Fame.
 She was named a Four Pillar Award winner in 2016 by The Council for Quality Growth, which recognizes the pillars to be quality, responsibility, vision, and integrity, and celebrates her philanthropic endeavors as well as significant contributions to economic development in Metro Atlanta.